Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ```javascript
 setPreviewRestartDeeplink(deepLink: string)
 ```
-* _deepLink_ is a string containing the preview restart deeplink.
+* _deepLink_ is a string that contains the preview restart deeplink.

 #### Examples